-Of the original fabric used, only the retro Atomic Tabbies (Kitty Throw A) is still readily available, but there are always lots of new pet-themed collections that come out each year.
-Below are a few of our favorites from Fabric.com.
-These alternatives would all be super cute as the main front panel.
+Our original pet prints are no longer readily available, but there are always new, cute options in pet themes coming out each season.
 As mentioned, you can mix and match a second pet print, a fleece or a flannel for the back panel and corners.
 Ask your pet for his/her favorite color.

 All the options can be machine washed and dried, even the stiffer NU-Foam launders without problem.
 We securely tied our layers together to keep things from shifting and twisting, and outline two alternatives below for each throw’s twenty-five ties: 1) standard hand-tying and 2) hand-stitched Xs with hidden tails to help keep pet clawing at a minimum.
 Remember to pre-wash all your fabrics prior to starting the project.